By: Sharon Aron Baron

-Talabisco’s trail is set for February.
+Talabisco’s trial is set for February.
 This past year, since being suspended, she has kept a low profile and has sold her Woodlands Country Club home.

 7. Grand Reopening of Colony West Golf Course

-The City spent millions of taxpayer dollars to get the Colony West golf course up and running to save open space that was never even zoned for commercial land use.
-Now that the City is in the golf course business, it’s not even offering the very residents that are footing the bill a discount on a round of golf.
+The City spent millions of taxpayer dollars to get the Colony West golf course up and running to save open space never zoned for commercial land use.
+Now that the City is in the golf course business, it’s not even offering the very residents footing the bill a discount on a round of golf.

 The new general manager says that over 40,000 rounds of golf have been played there in one year.
 According to them, that’s an average of 109 rounds of golf each day.
 Let’s see if they can keep up the momentum all year long.
 We’ll be watching to see how much more money they will be sinking in those holes in 2015.